apis3445/Playwright/tests/AI/README.md

 # ZeroStep

-With ZeroStep you can create your test with plain-text.
+With ZeroStep you can create your test with plain text.

 ```
 ai("Fill out the form with realistic values")